Frontend Keybindings

 );

-• listener is active as long as the component where hook is used is rendered
+• The listener is active as long as the component using the hook is rendered.

 Important Notes for Konva Key Handling